-(likely, faster than you believe possible)
+(It will likely fail faster than you believe possible)

 Buyer Beware!

 The average long-term freeze-dried food plans sold to unsuspecting buyers in the preparedness community typically contain around 800 calories per day.
 Let that number sink in when you consider that the men in this study were eating twice the calories per day than that food plan offers you.